-The location is at the center of Lembeh Strait.
-The resort offers accommodation that suits all budgets, from single rooms to suites.
-Lembeh Dive Resort is a 90-minute drive from Manado airport.
-Other facilities in Lembeh Strait include an open-air restaurant serving both local and international cuisine, a bar, swimming pool, a camera room, gift shop, satellite TV, Laundry services, fire pit, and a Spa.
+Other facilities in Lembeh Dive Resort includes an open-air restaurant serving both local and international cuisine, a bar, swimming pool, a camera room, gift shop, satellite TV, Laundry services, fire pit, and day Spa.

 The Lembeh Dive Resort operates three full-service boats.
 This purpose-built boat is famous for muck diving into black volcanic sand.
 The purpose-built boats return to the Lembeh Dive Resort after each dive allowing photographers to make changes to their equipment and divers to relax.
 The resort offers a guide in the ratio of 3:1.
 The custom-made boats are spacious and have everything you need from coffee and tea makers to snacks, towels, and emergency oxygen.